Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Preliminaries

 \begin{theorem}[Generation of congruences {\cite[Theorem 4.2.12 and Proposition 4.3.6]{ABFJ:HS}}] If $\Sigma$ is a class of maps in a topos $\cE$, then $\Sigma\cong=(\Sigma\diag)\ac$.
 Moreover, if $\Sigma$ is a class of monomorphisms, then $\Sigma\cong=\Sigma\ac$. \end{theorem}

-Let $\Class(\cE)$ be the poset of classes of maps in a topos $\cE$ (ie. the poset of full and replete subcategories of the arrow categories $\cE\arr$).
+Let $\Class(\cE)$ be the poset of classes of maps in a topos $\cE$ (i.e. the poset of full and replete subcategories of the arrow category $\cE\arr$).
 Let $\Acyclic(\cE)$ be the subposet of acyclic classes and $\Cong(\cE)$ the subposet of congruences.
 All the inclusions have left adjoints.

 We shall see in \cref{thm:adjCongAcyclic} that the inclusion $\Cong(\cE)\to \Acyclic(\cE)$ has also a right adjoint.

 If $\Sigma$ is a class of maps in a topos $\cE$, we shall denote by $\Sigma\bc$ the smallest class of maps which contains $\Sigma$ and is closed under base change.